Noitidart/jscSystemHotkey/README.md

 ## Demo
 Download `CommPlayground.xpi` and load it as a temporary addon from `about:debugging` from here - [Noitidart/CommPlayground ::  Branch:jscSystemHotkey-demo](https://github.com/Noitidart/CommPlayground/tree/jscSystemHotkey-demo).

 The hotkey is "Shift + Space Bar", and on Mac a second hotkey of the "Play" media key.
+Open your "Browser Console" (Ctrl/Cmd + Shift + J) and you will see a message saying "blah triggered by hotkey!".

 ## Dependency Submodules
 Make sure to import [Noitidart/ostypes](https://github.com/Noitidart/ostypes) and [Noitidart/Comm](https://github.com/Noitidart/Comm) submodules first.

-## Import
-Add this submodule to your project like this:

-    git submodule add git@github.com:Noitidart/jscSystemHotkey OPTIONAL/CUSTOM/FOLDER/PATH/HERE

 ## Usage
 This code is meant to be used from a `ChromeWorker`.
 This is the central area you will control it from. the `shtkMainthreadSubscript.js` is only needed because hotkeys on a Mac system require the callbacks be setup on the mainthread.

+### Step 1 - Import Submodules
+Import "ostypes", "Comm", and "jscSystemHotkey" submodules.
+This is how you import submodules:

+    git submodule add git@github.com:Noitidart/jscSystemHotkey OPTIONAL/CUSTOM/FOLDER/PATH/HERE

+### Step 2 - Create Paths JSON File
+In the directory containting the "jscSystemHotkey" submodule directory, place a file called `shtkPaths.json` and populate the paths to the submodule directories like this:

+    {
+    	"jscsystemhotkey": "chrome://jscsystemhotkey-demo/content/resources/scripts/jscSystemHotkey/",
+    	"comm": "chrome://jscsystemhotkey-demo/content/resources/scripts/Comm/",
+    	"ostypes": "chrome://jscsystemhotkey-demo/content/resources/scripts/ostypes/"
+    }

+### Step 3 - Main Thread Subscript
 In `bootstrap.js` or `main.js` or whatever you are using for your main thread put this:

     // we need `Services` object
 	// var { ChromeWorker, Cu } = require('chrome'); // SDK
-	var { Cu } = Components; // non-SDK
+	var { utils:Cu } = Components; // non-SDK
 	Cu.import('resource://gre/modules/Services.jsm');

     Services.scriptloader.loadSubScript('YOUR/PATH/TO/jscSystemHotkey/shtkMainthreadSubscript.js');

+Make sure to also `loadSubScript` of `ostypes` submodule.

+#### Handle termination
+In case the user disables/uninstalls your addon while the hotkey are registred, you should make sure to include a `hotkeysUnregister()` before the worker is terminated.
+This uses a key featue of `Comm` submodule.
+You should add this to your before termination procedure.

+    function onBeforeTerminate() {
+        return new Promise(resolve =>
+            callInMainworker( 'onBeforeTerminate', null, ()=>resolve() )
+        );
+    }

+This is a lesson on Comm sumbodule, you would put this function as the 4th argument of `new Comm.server.worker`:

+    gWkComm = new Comm.server.worker('YOUR/PATH/TO/MainWorker.js', ()=>{TOOLKIT}, undefined, onBeforeTerminate )

+### Step 4 - ChromeWorker Subscript
 At the top of your main worker put this:

     importScripts('YOUR/PATH/TO/jscSystemHotkey/shtkMainworkerSubscript.js');

+Make sure to also `importScripts` the `ostypes` submodule.

+#### Handle worker side termination
+Make sure it returns/includes-a-return with the promise from `hotkeysUnregister`.
+As unregistration is done asynchronously on Macs.

+	function onBeforeTerminate() {
+		var promiseall_arr = [];

+		promiseall_arr.push(hotkeysUnregister()); // on mac its a promise, on others its not, but `Promise.all` works fine with non-promise entries in its array

+		// any other things you want to do before terminate, push it to promiseall_arr

+		return Promise.all(promiseall_arr);
+	}

+### Step 5 - Defined Hotkeys and Callbacks
 Now in your worker setup your hotkeys in a global called `gHKI`.

 	var gHKI = { // stands for globalHotkeyInfo
+        jscsystemhotkey_module_path: 'YOUR/PATH/TO/jscSystemHotkey/', // the ending `/` is important
 		loop_interval_ms: 200, // only for windows and xcb - you can think of this as "if a user hits the hotkey, it will not be detected until `loop_interval_ms`ms later".
+You may want to reduce to less then 200ms, but probably not more then 25ms.
 		min_time_between_repeat: 1000, // if a the user holds down the hotkey, it will not trigger. the user must release the hotkey and wait `min_time_between_repeat`ms before being able to trigger the hotkey again
 		hotkeys: undefined, // array of objects we set based on platform below
 		callbacks: { // `key` is any string, and value is a function, you will use the `key` in the `callback` field of each hotkey, see `hotkeys` array below
 			blah: function() {
 				console.log('blah triggered by hotkey!')
+			},
+            another_callback: function() {

             }
 		}
 	};